 The vast array of collateral consequences imposed on those with criminal records disproportionately impacts people of color, particularly Black people.
-Disproportionate contact with the criminal justice system, largely due to more aggressive policing and prosecution of people of color, is one reason why collateral consequences disproportionately impact people of color.
+Disproportionate contact with the criminal legal system, largely due to more aggressive policing and prosecution of people of color, is one reason why collateral consequences disproportionately impact people of color.
 Felony disenfranchisement, for example, heavily impacts Black communities:

-- Over 7% of the adult black population are disenfranchised in the United States.
+- Over 7% of the adult Black population are disenfranchised in the United States.
 In Florida, Kentucky, Tennessee, and Virginia, that figure is over 20% (U.S. Commission on Civil Rights, 2019).

 - Black Americans are banned from voting at four times the rate of all other racial groups combined (The Marshall Project, 2018).

 - 1 in 13 voting-age African Americans are disenfranchised in the U.S. (Brennan Center for Justice, 2017).